 China's industrial profits up 3.5 pct in H1

-BEIJING, July 27 (Xinhua) -- Profits of China's major industrial firms increased 3.5 percent year on year in the first six months of the year, official data showed Saturday.
+BEIJING, July 27 (Xinhua) -- Profits of China's major industrial firms increased 3.5 percent year-on-year in the first six months, up from the 3.4 percent increase recorded in the first five months, official data showed on Saturday.

-According to the National Bureau of Statistics (NBS), the growth rate widened from the 3.4 percent increase registered in the first five months of the year.
+The National Bureau of Statistics (NBS) reported that industrial profits rose by 3.6 percent year-on-year in June alone, an increase of 2.9 percentage points from May.

-Industrial firms with an annual main business revenue of at least 20 million yuan (about 2.81 million U.S. dollars) saw their combined profits reach 3.51 trillion yuan in the first half of the year.
+NBS statistician Yu Weining said China's industrial sector witnessed a steady profit recovery in the first half of 2024, bolstered by the effective implementation of various macroeconomic policies.

 Photos